Federated Stochastic Gradient Langevin Dynamics: Analysis

 \section{Analysis}

-In this Section, we analyze the convergence of both DSGLD and the proposed CG-DSGLD.
-Besides reflecting the impact of heterogeneity among data shards, our bounds for CG-DSGLD also provide deeper insight on our strategy for choosing the surrogates $q_1, \ldots, q_S$.
+In this section, we analyze the convergence of both DSGLD and the proposed FSGLD.
+While simple, our results reflect the impact of heterogeneity among data shards and, additionally, our bounds for FSGLD also provide deeper insight on our strategy for choosing the surrogates $q_1, \ldots, q_S$.
 We provide proofs in the supplementary material.